 Most modern footwear comes with a removable liner or insole that sits in the bed of the shoe.
 Many people try on shoes and wear them for most of their lives without considering how the liner affects the overall fit and function of the shoe.
 It’s worth asking: If the liner was never meant to be removed, wouldn’t it be stitched into the shoe?
 Could it be that the shoe liner—which we’ve collectively come to regard as a helpful (or even mandatory) inclusion in most footwear—is not really necessary, or even desirable?

 Despite what you may have previously thought, and what the footwear industry may lead you to believe, removing your shoe’s liner usually has no effect on the overall performance of the shoe.
-And shoe liners are not necessarily healthy for your feet.
+And shoe liners are not necessarily healthy for your feet (and, in most cases, do not help mitigate shoe odor, as is sometimes believed).
 Liners can cause foot slippage in athletic shoes that may lead to the development of blisters, and they can also easily become bunched or offset if you’re frequently taking your shoes on and off.
 There are several other main reasons, though, why you might consider removing the insoles from your shoes and letting your foot sit right at the bottom of your shoe.
 And here they are:

 To Achieve the Best Possible Fit: If your shoe feels a little bit too tight, removing the liner can provide just enough space to make them fit better.
 In fact, removing the included (optional) liner can open up a surprising amount of space for the foot inside the shoe and can turn a slightly too-tight fit (especially across the foot, in the forefoot area) into a more optimal fit.
 Consider trying this simple technique of removing your shoe liner if you’re shopping for shoes or thinking about returning shoes you thought were too small.
 For individuals with wide feet, removing the liner can be particularly helpful in reducing or eliminating pinch forces on the toes and metatarsal heads, as doing so allows your foot to sit a bit lower in the shoe and take better advantage of the natural outward bowing of the toe box sidewalls.
 Removing the insole can also be helpful for individuals with hammertoes, which often rub against the roof of the toe box and cause blisters.
 With the liner removed, the foot sits lower in the shoe, which makes the toe box taller.

-For Better Foot Function: Your feet are designed to feel the ground upon which you stand so that you can make the best possible footfalls when walking or running.
+For Better Foot Function: Your feet are designed to feel the ground upon which you stand or traverse so that you can make the best possible footfalls when walking or running.
 Anything that blunts your experience of the ground makes it harder for your brain to process the important tactile feedback you get from your feet, which can lead to errant, sloppy footfalls and potential injury (e.g., sprains, strains, stress fractures, etc.).
-Removing your shoe’s liner brings your foot a bit closer to the ground, which has the dual benefit of providing you with greater ground-feel (and therefore tactile feedback) and improving the stability of your foot and ankle.
-Most shoe liners are around 1-3 mm in thickness, though sometimes much more, so removing this material can have a big effect on how you experience the world through your feet.
+Removing your shoe’s liner brings your foot a bit closer to the ground, which has the dual benefit of providing you with greater ground feel (and therefore greater tactile feedback) and improving the stability of your foot and ankle.
+Most shoe liners are around 1-3 mm in thickness, though sometimes much thicker, and some may also incorporate unhelpful arch bumps or props, or other ridges.
+So, removing this material can have a big effect on how you experience the world through your feet.

 To Make Room for Natural Footgear: Toe spacers and certain foot pads can help prevent or address a variety of foot problems, but extra space (both width and height) is often needed inside the footwear to accommodate these helpful items.
 Toe spacers such as Correct Toes assist in spreading the toes in an anatomically appropriate way, but trying to wear them inside footwear that’s not sufficiently wide or roomy in the toe box can be uncomfortable and counterproductive.
 Most conventional shoes have tapering toe boxes, but sometimes removing the liner can make a difference in terms of whether or not you can take advantage of products intended to naturally rehabilitate your feet and toes.